undomained/teds/doc/installation.rst

    source venv/bin/activate

 You will notice that the shell's prompt has changed to remind you that you are in a virtual environment.
-Any packages installed with the Python ``pip`` command are now part of the current project only.
-Correct versions of packages that are required for this project are listed in ``pyproject.toml`` and ``requirements.txt``.
+Any packages installed with the Python :command:`pip` command are now part of the current project only.
+Correct versions of packages that are required for this project are listed in :file:`pyproject.toml` and :file:`requirements.txt`.
 Install them all by issuing

 .. code-block:: bash